abbasaryanpour/AspNetCore.Infrastructure/README.md

 # AspNetCore.Infrastructure

-A template infrastructure for Repository, Business and Controller layer in Asp.Net Core
+A infrastructure template for Repository, Business and Controller layers in Asp.Net Core

 ## License